rebelnz/trivial/readme.md

 ## trivial

 Random article fetcher using wikipedia api.
+Built with go [golang] and js